Climate diagnostics and statistical climatology;

 use of palaeo proxy data to study climate variability and change during the last millennium.

 Fellow of the Royal Society, the Leopoldina, Royal Society of Edinburgh, and fellow of the American Geophysical Union and American Meteorological Society.
-I received a Royal Society Wolfson Merit Award, and am on the Thompson Reuters list of worlds most influential scientific minds 2014 (list of most highly cited scientists).
+I received a Royal Society Wolfson Merit Award.
 I am very grateful to have received the Hans Sigrist Prize of the University of Bern in 2016.

 Carla Roesch, using machine learning methods to detect aerosol influences

-Lucie Luecke on climate of the last millennium;
+Lucie Luecke on understanding of climate of the last millennium reconstructed by treerings;

 Simone Morak on changes in temperature extremes, graduated